reissbaker/clevergpt/README.md

 outputs, it's just getting better at applying the pattern it's learned.

 For Mistral, we do the same except we train on 2.5k random samples instead of 2k.
-Fewer might work too, it just takes an hour on my 4090 to train the LoRA so I haven't tried other sample sizes, and I figured it might need a small boost of extra data compared to gpt-3.5-turbo since it's a much smaller model.
+Fewer might work too, it just takes an hour and a half on my 4090 to train the LoRA so I haven't tried other sample sizes, and I figured it might need a small boost of extra data compared to gpt-3.5-turbo since it's a much smaller model.

 Rather than using the `#A A# #B B#` notation Taelin originally used, we just use `A B C D` as tokens, to avoid possible model tokenization issues.